eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-customer.md

 ### Setup EDC

-This test ensures that the customer sets up his EDC.
+This test ensures that the customer sets up its EDC.

 ```cucumber
 Feature: Customer: Prepare yourself